pythonanywhere/help_pages/articles/CustomDomains.md

-If you have a paid account on PythonAnywhere, you can set up web apps on your own domain -- that is, a domain that is not *your-username*`.pythonanywhere.com`
+If you have a paid account on PythonAnywhere, you can set up web apps on your a custom domain -- that is, a domain that is not *your-username*`.pythonanywhere.com`

 There are three steps